Ronan Parke: 2012–2014

 On 3 May 2012, according to several reports, Parke was dropped by Epic records and Syco.
-Parke's official website issued a statement denying he was "dumped", but confirmed that Parke had "left Sony".
+Parke's official website issued a statement denying he was "dumped", but confirmed that he had "left Sony".
 On 19 May, his mother, Maggie Parke, revealed that he was collaborating with writers on an EP which was due to be released in the summer.
 On 6 August, Parke officially released his new single "We Are Shooting Stars".
 This was followed by four other versions of the song.
 In December, Parke released a collaborative EP with Britain's Got Talent contestant Luciel Johns.
 The EP included a brand new single "Not Alone This Christmas", plus a cover from each of the two boys.
 The EP was released digitally and physically through an independent website.

 Parke performed Feeling Good at the CCTV New Year's Gala in Beijing on 31 December 2012.
 A single titled "Move", was released on iTunes in July 2013 and another single titled "Defined", was released on iTunes in January 2014.

 Parke announced via Facebook he was leaving AD Records on 13 March 2014.